 Our LIVE WELL Student Leadership Award program was designed to honor outstanding student achievement within the College of Nursing.
 The program is designed to highlight students who best exemplify LIVE WELL and who create a positive impact on their community.

-A college-led committee will select one winner each month based on nominations.
-Monthly winners will be recognized throughout the college and be eligible for the Outstanding Leadership scholarship.
-The Outstanding Leadership scholarship is a $500 scholarship given to one of the monthly winners at the end of the academic year.
+A college-led committee will select one undergraduate and one graduate winner each semester based on nominations.
+Those winners will be recognized throughout the college and be eligible for the Outstanding Leadership scholarship.
+The Outstanding Leadership scholarship is a $500 scholarship given to one of the semester winners at the end of the academic year.

 We encourage the entire College of Nursing community to nominate deserving students and join together to appreciate our student leaders.
-The first of every month nominations will close for that month’s winner.
-Our first winner for the academic year will be selected in October.
+Nominations for Autumn Semester will close on November 15.
+Our first semester winners for the academic year will be announced in late November.

 If you have any questions about the program please contact Gina Taff (Taff.firstname.lastname@example.org).

 March Award Winner- Ashley Rachid